rodrigorodrigues/microservices-design-patterns/README.md

 # Microservice Architecture with Multiple Languages

-The main idea for this project is to apply `Microservice Architecture by Chris Richardson` using multiple languages.
+The main idea of this project is how to apply `Microservice Architecture by Chris Richardson` in multiple languages.

-Most all services are made in `Java with Spring Boot 2 + Webflux` but one is in `NodeJS` and frontend in `React`.
+Most all services are made in `Java with Spring Boot 2 + Webflux(Reactive Programming) + MongoDB` but there is one in `NodeJS` and web app using `React`.

-Does not matter which language you peek this pattern could be applied for in any language.
+Does not matter which language you peek this pattern could be applied for any language.

 Inspired from the book [Microservices Patterns](https://www.manning.com/books/microservices-patterns) by `Chris Richardson - @crichardson`.